-CRES students gain the critically important cultural competency that is needed for leadership and careers in public administration, social services, health professions, nonprofit and advocacy organizations, education and private sector businesses of all sizes.
+CRES students gain the critically important cultural competency and transferable skills that are needed for transformative leadership and careers in public administration and elected office, social services, health professions, academia and preK-16 education, nonprofit and advocacy organizations, media and entertainment, and private sector businesses of various sizes and types.

-- Graduate Certificate in Comparative Race and Ethnic Studies
+- Bachelor of Arts in Comparative Race and Ethnic Studies (CRES)

 Expand your horizons with study abroad in more than 50 countries, service-learning trips overseas and internships around the globe.

 At TCU, you’ll grow intellectually and personally, and you’ll also gain specific knowledge and skills for a career.
 You’ll learn by doing, stepping outside the classroom to turn your ideas into action.
 Internships are invaluable for helping sort out which career path most interests you.

 At TCU, you’ll have access to a career consultant who works with CRES students.
 Schedule one-on-one meetings with your career coach who will assess and analyze what you need most.
 You’ll learn how courses, internships and service projects can broaden the experience on your resume.
 Learn more about everything career services has to offer comparative race and ethnic studies majors.